25.1 Criminal financial penalties

 The court should then ‘step back’ and consider adjusting the level of the fine based on the effect of compensation, confiscation and fine taken together, which should remove the gain, provide appropriate punishment and act as a deterrent.
 If a defendant is being sentenced for more than one offence, the court must also consider whether the total sentence imposed on the defendant is just and proportionate based on the misconduct.
 It is perhaps this step-back element which increases the uncertainty as to the size of fine.

-Before the Guideline was introduced, Thomas LJ stated in relation to the fine element ‘I approach sentencing on the basis in this case that a fine comparable to that imposed in the US would have been the starting point.’17 This quote was referred to in the first DPA.18 Following that dictum, a judge may decide to step back and increase the fine to the level a US court would impose.
-Anecdotally, we are aware from recent cases that in one instance the judge did inquire of the SFO what the fine would have been if the US Sentencing Guidelines were being followed.
-Owing to this level of uncertainty and because the fine cannot be agreed by the prosecution and defence even as part of a plea bargain (or DPA), some corporate offenders may wish to consider asking the court for an indication of the sentence it could expect to receive should it plead guilty, often known as seeking a Goodyear indication.19
+Before the Guideline was introduced, Thomas LJ stated in relation to the fine element: ‘I approach sentencing on the basis in this case that a fine comparable to that imposed in the US would have been the starting point.’
+This quote was referred to in the first deferred prosecution agreement (DPA).
+Following that dictum, a judge may decide to step back and increase the fine to the level a US court would impose.
+Anecdotally, we are aware from recent cases that in one instance the judge did enquire of the SFO what the fine would have been if the US Sentencing Guidelines were being followed.
+Owing to this level of uncertainty and because the fine cannot be agreed by the prosecution and defence even as part of a plea bargain (or DPA), some corporate offenders may wish to consider asking the court for an indication of the sentence it could expect to receive should it plead guilty, often known as seeking a Goodyear indication.

 The Secretary of State also has standing to apply to court for a disqualification order against a person who is (or has been) a director or a shadow director of a company, if it appears expedient in the public interest.
 On an application, the court may make a disqualification order where it is satisfied that such person’s conduct in relation to the company (alone or taken together with their conduct as a director or shadow director of one or more other companies or overseas companies) makes them unfit to be concerned in the management of a company.